samridh-dev/votess/joss/paper.md

 designed to be portable yet performant, accessible to both developers and users with several easy-to-use interfaces.

-The underlying algorithm computes the Voronoi mesh cell-by-cell [@ray2018].
+The underlying algorithm computes the Voronoi structure cell-by-cell [@ray2018].
 It produces the geometry of the Voronoi cells and their neighbor connectivity information, rather than a full combinatorial mesh data structure.
 This simplifies the method and makes it more ammenable to data parallel architectures than alternatives such as sequential insertion or the Bowyer-Watson algorithm.